eudaemonic-one/Lifelong-Learning/Computer-Systems/cmu-18613/lecture02-bits-ints-part1.md

 # Lecture 02 Bits, Bytes, & Integers I

-## Representing information as bits
+## Representing Information As Bits

 * Each bit is 0 or 1
 * By encoding/interpreting sets of bits in various ways